mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are reflections?
 Why do I care about them?
 - What causes reflections?
 - How can I control the characteristic impedance of a TL?
+- What's the difference and pros/cons of series vs parallel termination?
+- What's the difference and pros/cons of source vs sink termination/matching?
+- What are standard termination/characteristic impedances?
+- How does R, L, and C impact characteristic impendace?
+How does that differ on a microstrip vs coax TL?
+- Describe the parasitic R, L, and C components that impact characteristic impedance.
+- What is impedance matching?
+Why do I care about it and when should it be used?

 # Measurement
 - What sample rate/bandwidth will I need to measure a signal?